 But speak to your accountant about your specific circumstances.

 We do not provide tax advice on the Deed of Gift or your specific set of circumstances.
-This information below is of a general nature only.
+The information below is of a general nature only.
+We are an Australian law firm.
+We do not give advice on matters or laws related outside of Australia.

 The ATO reviews, audits and actively engages with taxpayers who enter into arrangements.
 This is where taxpayers are aware of their residency status.
 But attempt to avoid or evade tax on their foreign assessable income.
 This is by concealing the character of funds upon the money coming to Australia.
 This is by disguising the funds received as a gift, or a loan, from a related overseas entity.